View

 Style guide for the feature to help assimilate with YouTube brand, including illustrations/imagery

-In the initial ideation phase, I sketched out wireframes and explored various visual styles that could best present the data.
-I drew inspiration from data-driven visuals in other platforms, but aimed to create a style that felt distinctly “YouTube” — fun, vibrant, and celebratory.
-The idea was to keep the visuals minimal yet dynamic, so users wouldn’t feel overwhelmed.
+In the initial ideation phase, I sketched wireframes and explored visual styles to best present the data.
+While drawing inspiration from other data-driven platforms, I aimed for a style that felt distinctly “YouTube”—fun, approachable, and celebratory.

 Low/mid-fidelity wireframes: 3 screens.
 Black and white simple designs showing initial compositions of screens